Kylie Jenner Exposes Thighs In A Black Swimsuit While Hugging Baby Stormi In New Instagram Pic

 Makeup mogul and social media superstar Kylie Jenner recently treated her 129 million Instagram followers to a new eye-popping yet loving picture which became an instant hit.

-In the pic, the 21-year-old stunner could be seen lying on kids’ inflatable, bouncy castle while wearing a revealing black one-piece bikini.
+In the pic, the 21-year-old stunner could be seen lying on a kids’ inflatable, bouncy castle while wearing a revealing black one-piece swimsuit.
 To pose for the snap, Kylie let her hair down and closed her eyes while her daughter, Stormi, could be seen clinging on to her beautiful mom’s chest and innocently staring at the camera.

 Kylie’s swimsuit allowed her to put her voluptuous thighs and derriere on full display which set many pulses racing.
 And while some of her admirers focused on the sheer display of skin, most of them just looked at the other side of the picture and admired it because it oozed mother-daughter love.